pablodecm/phd_thesis/src/101_chapter_1.md

 where $f^{abc}$ are the structure constants of the
 $SU(3)$ gauge group.
-The last term accounts for the self-interaction of the gluon, which are the massless and electrically neutral force mediators.
-There are two properties of QCD that play an important roles from from a phenomenological standpoint:
+The last term accounts for the self-interaction of the gluon, which are the massless and electrically neutral mediators of the strong force.
+There are two properties of QCD that play an important role from a phenomenological standpoint:
 *confinement* and *asymptotic freedom*.

 The property of confinement has been postulated to explain why isolated